 Sexual harassment is a form of unlawful discrimination under the Equality Act 2010.

-Sexual harassment is unwanted conduct of a sexual nature which has the purpose or effect of violating someone’s dignity and creating an intimidating, hostile, humiliating or offensive environment for that individual.
+Sexual harassment is when a person engages in unwanted behaviour of a sexual nature (verbal, non-verbal or physical), which has the purpose or effect of violating someone’s dignity and creating an intimidating, hostile, degrading, humiliating or offensive working environment.

 An individual can experience unwanted behaviour from someone of the same or a different gender.
 You don’t need to have previously objected to someone's behaviour for it to be considered unwanted.